PathwayCommons/GOList/instructions.md

   - [`gulpfile.js`](http://gulpjs.com/) - specifying tasks
   - `src` - skeleton source files (.js, .less)

 The skeleton application is merely a suggestion to get you started.
-You are may alter the contents to suit your needs.
+You may alter the contents to suit your needs.
 We do, however, require that your application be viewable upon opening a supplied  `index.html` file locally in a web browser.
 This alone should be sufficient to view your *GO List*.
 The HTML output will be viewed on a desktop in Chrome (v51.0.2074).

 #### UniProt REST API
 Programmatic access to UniprotKB is provided via the [REST API](http://www.uniprot.org/help/programmatic_access).
 The data corresponding to any UniProt ID can be consumed in a variety of formats.